 When she is not writing, you can probably find her singing because Carole is also a member of urban baroque group Firefay, who have so far released two albums, and are currently recording their next album.
 A single was released in 2018.

-In 2020, Carole signed with Dream’s Edge Publishing, her first novel The Piper and The Fairy, will soon be followed by Water of Life, and the final book of the trilogy, The Little God of Queen’s Park.
+In 2020, Carole signed with Dream's Edge Publishing.
+Her first novel, The Piper and The Fairy, was followed by Water of Life and the final book of the trilogy, The Little God of Queen’s Park.